Kimluur/RiskSniffer/README.md

 All my code is written in Src.
 Almost all comments are in Dutch, because the company that gave me this assignment is dutch.

  This project uses MITM proxy as a framework: https://github.com/mitmproxy/mitmproxy

+# How to install

-Dont forget to install the certs in the browsers, and windows.
+install the certs in the browsers, and windows of the hosts you want to sniff/analyse.

+config the config file in de /src folder for your use case.

 There is a windows installer in commandline(certutil), but for example Firefox I could not figure out how to auto install the selfmade cert.

 To be able to run this project, you need to add the DEV version of MITM-proxy to this folder with the standard name: mitmproxy

-There are going to be 2 modes this proxy sniffer might be utilized:
+# There are going to be 2 modes this proxy sniffer might be utilized:

 1. Install this full program on a desktop that you want to monitor, and make the path to save the log's a shared folder on the network. ( no central server needed, and faster analysis since everycomputer analyses their own traffic.) ( fast but less secure.)